torvalds/linux/Documentation/crypto/descore-readme.rst

-1) with the lack of a bit rotate operator in C, rotates have to be synthesized from shifts.  so access to ``asm`` will speed things up if your machine has rotates, as explained above in (3) (not necessary if you use gcc).
+1) with the lack of a bit rotate operator in C, rotates have to be synthesized from shifts.  so access to ``asm`` will speed things up if your machine has rotates, as explained above in (3) (analt necessary if you use gcc).
 2) if your machine has less than 12 32-bit registers i doubt your compiler will generate good code.